-The Continuing Education Center of the TU Wien launched five brand new MBA programs in May.
+The Academy for Continuing Education of the TU Wien launched five brand new MBA programs in May.
 At the beginning, the participants met under the guidance of leadership expert and Dean Prof. Dr. Wolfgang Güttel for a special leadership training in the Vienna Woods and in Puchberg am Schneeberg to sharpen their leadership skills.
 The insights gained into their own leadership behavior coupled with the latest scientific insights made the start of the program in unusual surroundings a special experience.

 At the beginning of the three-day "Leadership Retreat", which took place in compliance with the current Covid-19 requirements of the TU Wien (3-G rule), a module on leadership and organizational basics was on the agenda.
 The participants learned how they function in a team, where their strengths and weaknesses lie, how to influence the organizational context through self-leadership, team leadership and leadership, as well as the basics of situational leadership and strategic priority setting.
 In the subsequent highlight of the module - a "bridge-building game" across a river - the participants then had the opportunity to playfully demonstrate their abilities as leaders, to critically question them and to analyze them from a scientific point of view.

-The summary of Prof. Wolfgang Güttel, head of the Continuing Education Center at the TU Wien, after the successful start of the new programs: "The challenges of the last months have shown that an update of background knowledge and the acquisition of leadership skills are essential for specialists and managers.
+The summary of Prof. Wolfgang Güttel, head of the Academy for Continuing Education at the TU Wien, after the successful start of the new programs: "The challenges of the last months have shown that an update of background knowledge and the acquisition of leadership skills are essential for specialists and managers.
 I am particularly pleased that we have now been able to launch the new MBA programs in face-to-face form, as participants greatly appreciate the experience-based exchange and networking among themselves.

 The fact that we address people with a wide range of backgrounds with our programs makes the shared experiences, which take place in an environment that is not only open to criticism, feedback and discussions about one's own leadership behavior, but also decidedly desires it, so valuable for each individual."